cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 # ...
 ```

-To parallelize the runs, we need to add an additional variable to the {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix %} .
+To parallelize the runs, we need to add an additional variable to the {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix %}, `WORKERS`.

-In the code below, the number of workers have been defined by the `WORKERS` variable.
-When run in the {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %}, this will provide 5 workers to each group defined in the `CY_GROUP_SPEC`.

 ```yaml
 batch: